Food Poisoning (cont.)

-- Leftovers should be refrigerated immediately so that bacteria and viruses do not have time to start growing.
+- Leftovers should be refrigerated immediately so bacteria and viruses do not have time to start growing.

 - Wash fruits and vegetables well before eating.
 This removes dirt, pesticides, chemicals, or other infectious agents used on, or exposed to, the foods in the fields or storage facilities.

 - Thoroughly clean counters and other areas that are used to clean, prepare, and assemble foods.
 Cross contamination of food is common and can cause food poisonings.
 For example, a cutting board and knife used to cut raw chicken should be washed thoroughly before cutting up fruit and vegetables to prevent the spread of Salmonella.

 - In restaurants, meals are prepared by others.
 Health inspectors check restaurants routinely and their reports on sanitary practices are usually available online.
-Make certain that the food ordered is thoroughly cooked, especially meats such hamburger.
+Make certain the food ordered is thoroughly cooked, especially meats such hamburger.

-- Pregnant women and people who have compromised immune systems, such as those undergoing chemotherapy or are taking medication such as prednisone, should avoid eating soft cheeses like camembert, brie, blue, and feta because of the risk of contracting Listeria.
+- Pregnant women and people who have compromised immune systems, such as those undergoing chemotherapy or who are taking medication such as prednisone, should avoid eating soft cheeses like camembert, brie, blue, and feta because of the risk of contracting Listeria.
 Be very sure all fruits and vegetables are cleaned thoroughly prior to eating, no matter the source.